 Because the accuracy of the spectral tilt measures depends on correct F0 and formant estimation, several steps were taken to identify mistracked tokens.
-Six tokens were excluded because their mean F0 was greater than 2.5 standard deviations from the speaker's average.
-An additional 23 tokens were excluded because their F1 and/or F2 values were judged to be mistracked via visual inspection.
-These exclusions resulted in a reduced dataset of 340 tokens.
+Six tokens were excluded because their mean F0 was more than 2.5 standard deviations from the speaker's average.
+An additional 23 tokens were excluded because their F1 and/or F2 value(s) was/were judged to be mistracked via visual inspection.
+These exclusions resulted in a reduced data set of 340 tokens.